AhtishamShahid/recipe_app/README.md

 `docker-compose up`

-It will install all dependencier and run the server on
+It will install all dependencies and run the server on

-`0.0.0.0:8000`